 BMW Rod Bearing Maintenance

 Owners of S54, S65, and S85 BMW engines should change their engine oil every 5,000 miles if they see a lot of high RPM use on the race track and every 10,00 miles at most for cars driven daily.
 The original rod bearings should be replaced every 60-80,000 miles, especially on vehicles which followed BMW’s 15,000-mile oil change recommendation.
+Consistent BMW maintenance is crucial for a high-performing vehicle.
 We recommend oils that exceed the API certifications in these engines for better wear protection.

 Torco SR-1R 10w-60 is a great choice of oil for street cars that see some high performance driving events.
 Plus, it’s significantly less expensive than the original Castrol or BMW-branded oil.
 For drivers who frequent track or autocross events, Torco SR-5R will significantly reduce oil temperatures and provide an even higher level of protection.
 We recommend SR-5R 5w-50 for engines with original bearings and SR-5R 10w-60 for owners who have upgraded to extra clearance bearings.